 Note: If you don't give Form W-4P to your payer, you don't provide an SSN, or the IRS notifies the payer that you gave an incorrect SSN, then the payer will withhold tax from your payments as if your filing status is single with no adjustments in Steps 2 through 4.
-For payments that began before 2024, your current withholding election (or your default rate) remains in effect unless you submit a new Form W-4P.
+For payments that began before 2025, your current withholding election (or your default rate) remains in effect unless you submit a new Form W-4P.

-Step 4(b)-Deductions Worksheet (Keep for your records.)
-Enter an estimate of your 2024 itemized deductions (from Schedule A (Form 1040)).
-Such deductions may include qualifying home mortgage interest, charitable contributions, state and local taxes (up to • \$29,200 if you're married filing jointly or a qualifying surviving spouse . \$21,900 if you're head of household 2 Enter: . \$14,600 if you're single or married filing separately If line 1 is greater than line 2, subtract line 2 from line 1 and enter the result here.
-If line 2 is greater 3 than line 1, enter "-0-" 3 \$ If line 3 equals zero, and you (or your spouse) are 65 or older, enter: . \$1,950 if you're single or head of household. \$1,550 if you're married filing separately. \$1,550 if you're a qualifying surviving spouse or you're married filing jointly and one of you is under \$3,100 if you're married filing jointly and both of you are age 65 or older.
+Step 4(b) - Deductions Worksheet (Keep for your records.)
+Enter an estimate of your 2025 itemized deductions (from Schedule A (Form 1040)).
+Such deductions may include qualifying home mortgage interest, charitable contributions, state and local taxes (up to \$10,000), and medical expenses in excess of 7.5% of your income . . . . . . . . . . . . . . . . . . \$30,000 if you're married filing jointly or a qualifying surviving spouse \$22,500 if you're head of household \$15,000 if you're single or married filing separately If line 1 is greater than line 2, subtract line 2 from line 1 and enter the result here.
+If line 2 is greater \$ If line 3 equals zero, and you (or your spouse) are 65 or older, enter: • \$2,000 if you're single or head of household. • \$1,600 if you're married filing separately. • \$1,600 if you're a qualifying surviving spouse or you're married filing jointly and one of you is under • \$3,200 if you're married filing jointly and both of you are age 65 or older.
 Enter an estimate of your student loan interest, deductible IRA contributions, and certain other adjustments (from Part II of Schedule 1 (Form 1040)).
 See Pub.
 505 for more information . . . .
 Add lines 3 through 5.
-Enter the result here and in Step 4(b) on Form W-4P . . . . . . . . . . . . .
+Enter the result here and in Step 4(b) on Form W-4P . . . . . . . . . . . .

 Privacy Act and Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
-You are required to provide this information only if you want to (a) request federal income tax withholding from pension or annuity payments based on your filing status and adjustments; (b) réquést additional federal income tax withholding from your pension or annuity payments; (c) choose not to have federal income tax withheld, when permitted; or (d) change a previous Form W-4P.
+You are required to provide this information only if you want to (a) request federal income tax withholding from pension or annuity payments based on your filing status and adjustments; (b) request additional federal income tax withholding from your pension or annuity payments; (c) choose not to have federal income tax withheld, when permitted; or (d) change a previous Form W-4P.
 To do any of the aforementioned, you are required by sections 3405(e) and 6109 and their regulations to provide the information requested on this form.
 Failure to provide this information may result in inaccurate withholding on your payment(s).
 Failure to provide a properly completed form will result in your being treated as a single person with no other entries on the form; providing fraudulent information may subject you to penalties.